We hope to see you again soon!

 To address this, we collaborate with patient advocacy groups and the medical communities on a series of initiatives.
 These include global awareness-raising campaigns on brain health promotion and stigma reduction, and in-depth educational campaigns targeted at policy makers and healthcare professionals.
 We strive to do as we preach and are taking proactive steps to ensure we promote brain health in the workplace and remain an equal-opportunity and supportive employer for those with brain disorders.

-Lundbeck's Commitment
+Lundbeck's commitment

 1. Smith, E., Ali, D., Wilkerson, B. et al. 2021.
-A Brain Capital Grand Strategy: toward economic reimagination.Available at: https://doi.org/10.1038/s41380-020-00918-w [Accessed October 2023]
+A Brain Capital Grand Strategy: toward economic reimagination.Available at: https://doi.org/10.1038/s41380-020-00918-w [Accessed October 2024]

 2. World Health Organization.
 Brain health.
 2022.
-Available at: https://www.who.int/health-topics/brain-health#tab=tab_2 [Accessed October 2023]
+Available at: https://www.who.int/health-topics/brain-health#tab=tab_2 [Accessed October 2024]

 3. McGrath, J. J, et al. 2023.
 The Lancet Psychiatry, 10(9), 668-681.